nainnasyuhada/todo-list-app/README.md

 The to-do list supports pagination, with a limit of 10 records displayed per page.
 Navigation buttons allow users to view additional pages of to-dos.

+### Search Title & Filter Status

+The to-do list also supports title and status filtering, allowing users to find to-dos more easily.